The village of Broadway is today - as it was a

 and American friends, namely the painters

-the English illustrator Fred Barnard and the writer
+the English illustrator Fred Barnard and the writers

 With the sole exception of Henry James, the